This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Conclusion

-But now you’re equipped with the knowledge that a standard box contains 16 ounces, equal to about 3½ cups.
+Now you’re equipped with the sweet knowledge that a standard box of powdered sugar contains 16 ounces.